barryclark/jekyll-now/_cultures/2022-04-09-three-ways-of-devops.md

 <img width="600" src="/images/devops-books.png">
 </p>

 The `Phoenix-` and `Unicorn Project` are awesome novels that are really worth to read.
-The next thing to summarize the books is pretty high level but ...
+To summarize the books on a pretty high level  ...

 <p align="center">
 <img width="600" src="/images/unicorn-waiting.png">
 </p>

 ... didn't we all encounter something like this?
-The most of the time we're wainting for stuff and waste our time in meetings or in manual tasks.
+The most of the time we're waiting for stuff and waste our time in meetings or in manual tasks.
 To create value for a customer we need rethink a lot.
 The book `Accelerate` provides awesome capabilities to drive improvement:

 <p align="center">
 <img width="600" src="/images/24-capabilities.png">